schmittpaul/EE693F_Fall2022/index.md

 be in small groups that will depend on final enrollment.
 I will update the schedule with information on due dates.

+## Security reviews

+We will also be conducting security reviews.
+See this [PDF](papers/securityreview.pdf) for details.

 ## Project

-See this [PDF](project.pdf) for a discussion of project and deliverables.
+See this [PDF](papers/EE693F%20Project.pdf) for a discussion of project and deliverables.
 It may still be updated, ask me if you have questions.

 ## Schedule